 The Majority Inspector will assist the Judge of Elections and share responsibility for the operation of the polling site.
 Along with the Minority Inspector, this inspector will manage the poll books and assist voter sign-in and delivery of ballots to eligible voters.

-The Machine Operator is appointed by the Majority Inspector.
-If additional inspectors are needed they may be appointed by the county Board of Elections.
-The Machine Operator assists in the operations of the ballot scanning equipment and the ballot marking device on election day.
+The Machine Inspector is appointed by the Majority Inspector or the county Board of Elections.
+The Machine Inspector assists in the operations of the ballot scanning equipment and the ballot marking device on election day.
 They are tasked with assisting voters and maintaining voter privacy.

 |Pick up Supplies||$20||Per election officer.|